garylirocks/quickrefs/azure.markdown

 - Blueprints are versioned
 - The relationship between the blueprint definition and assignment (the deployed resources) is preserved, helping you track and audit your deployments
+- Can be assigned at management group or subscription level
-- You assign a blueprint to a **management group**, it would deploy to existing and new subscriptions under the group
+  - If assigned at a **management group** level, it would deploy to **existing and new** subscriptions under the group
+- Resource deployed by blueprints are **locked**
+  - When you un-assign a blueprint, the resource locking is removed, resources and RBAC assignments do not change
+  - A subscription owner can't remove the lock, but can un-assign the blueprint if it's assigned at the subscription level

 ## Azure Cloud Adoption Framework